Ylianst/MeshCentral/docs/docs/install/index.md

 Server has no users, next new account will be site administrator.
 ```

 The next step is to get the IP address of the Raspberry Pi.
-Use “ipconfig”:
+Use `ipconfig`:

 ```
 eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500